-- Pupil with a social worker is at risk of suspension or permanent exclusion, the headteacher will inform the social worker as early as possible - Pupil who is a looked-after child (LAC) is at risk of suspension or exclusion, the headteacher will inform the VSH as early as possible
+A pupil with a social worker is at risk of suspension or permanent exclusion; the headteacher will inform the social worker as early as possible.

+• A pupil who is a looked-after child (LAC) is at risk of suspension or exclusion, the headteacher will inform the VSH as early as possible.